-Adopting a cat: what to expect if you rehome a rescue cat
+Adopting a cat: what to expect when rehoming a rescue cat

-Once you’ve chosen your new feline companion, you’ll want to know the best way to welcome them to your new home and get settled in quickly and easily.
-Here are our top tips for adopting a cat.
+Once you’ve chosen your new feline companion, you’ll want to welcome them to your home and get them settled in quickly and easily.

-Behavioural problems can be the result of lack of care from previous owners and may be easy to overcome with the right love and attention in a safe environment.
-Some behavioural issues, particularly fear responses, will be due to lack of exposure as a kitten and can be difficult to overcome.
-It is therefore important to be prepared that in some situations a rescue cat may just desire a quiet life and keep itself to itself.
+Behavioural problems can derive from lack of care from previous owners and may be easy to overcome with the right love and attention.
+Some, particularly fear responses, can be difficult to overcome.
+In these situations, a rescue cat may just desire a quiet life and to keep to themselves.

 - Toilet training

 Start slow.
 Establish their trust by teaching them that they can feel safe and secure in your home, with your family.

 Spend the first few days bonding with them, but provide plenty of space if they need it.
 Establish a daily routine, including regular meal times, outdoor time and playtime, so they know what to expect.